yslan/nekrsExamples/filter/README.md

 See the Nek5000 [docuentation](https://nek5000.github.io/NekDoc/problem_setup/filter.html).

 Basically, in each direction, it changes the basis, rescale the magnitude with diagonal matrix then change the basis back.
-The whole action is stored intoa 1D matrix and the kernel simply do max-vec in each direction, elements by elements.
+The whole action is stored into a 1D matrix and the kernel simply do max-vec in each directions, elements by elements.

 ### Case setup